shawlab-moffitt/BATCHFLEX/README.md

 An R package for correct batch effects in numeric data (typically RNA sequencing data).
 Companion to the BatchFlex Shiny Application at:

 (https://github.com/shawlab-moffitt/BATCH-FLEX-ShinyApp)
-And the live shiny io version:
+The live shiny io version (https://shawlab-moffitt.shinyapps.io/batch_flex/)
-(https://shawlab-moffitt.shinyapps.io/batch_flex/)

 To install package: